MashPot1/nuxt-weather-app/README.md

 # Nuxt Weather App

 This is a weather forecast application where you can view the weather for a specific city and also get an hourly forecast for the next 3 days.
+It retrieves information using the OpenWeatherMap API.

 ## Setup